English Armada: Men

 The story of how Robert Devereux, 2nd Earl of Essex, ended up sailing with them almost parallels that of the English Armada itself.
 Against the Queen's express orders, the 21-year old Devereux eagerly escaped from his rich capricious lover and embarked on what he thought was sure to be an exciting and profitable adventure.
-The Earl of Essex hid on the Swiftsure and Drake, Norris nor Williams betrayed the Earl when the Queen's courtier Francis Knollys came to Plymouth looking for him.
+The Earl of Essex hid on the Swiftsure and neither Drake, Norris nor Williams betrayed the Earl when the Queen's courtier Francis Knollys came to Plymouth looking for him.
 The Swiftsure set sail immediately upon hearing Knollys declarations.
-By the time Knollys set out in a pinnace in pursuit, nobody knew where the Swiftsure was because a strong wind forced it into Falmouth.
+By the time Knollys set out in a pinnace in pursuit, nobody knew where the Swiftsure was because a strong wind forced her into Falmouth.
 The English fleet set sail without the Swiftsure, which sailed two days later and headed straight for the Portuguese coast to rendezvous with the rest of the fleet.

 Coruña

 Of the 137 ships of Philip II's expedition of 1588 that entered the English Channel, most of the 29 ships lost had been armed merchantmen, and the core of the Armada, the galleons of the Squadron of Portugal of the Armada del Mar Oceano (Atlantic Fleet), survived their voyage home and docked in Spain's Atlantic ports for repairs, where they lay for months and were vulnerable to attack.

 Drake and Norris had orders from Queen Elizabeth to first attack Santander, where most of the surviving galleons from the Spanish Armada were being kept, and destroy the Spanish fleet.
 He also had to placate the fleet's commanders and investors who wanted the first objective to be landing in Lisbon.
 Drake chose to ignore them, alleging unfavourable winds and too much risk of becoming embayed by the Spaniards in the Bay of Biscay.
-He chose to bypass Santander and headed in a different direction to attack Coruña, a small fishing town in Galicia instead.
+He chose to bypass Santander and headed in a different direction to attack Coruña, in Galicia instead.
 It is not completely clear why he did this, even though the winds seem like a poor excuse.
-His behaviour suggests that his goal in taking this simple fishing town was either to establish a base of operations or to raid it for booty.
+His behaviour suggests that his goal in taking this city was either to establish a base of operations or to raid it for booty.
 The latter seems most plausible since this expedition was privately funded and Drake had investors to satisfy.
 He may have been gathering supplies for a long struggle in Santander.
 Either way, this decision was the campaign's first major error.